SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 Now we are ready to define the backside of our card.
 We will start by drawing a line.
 To draw a line we should use the `BlLineGeometry`.
 At the end, we will create two lines and therefore two elements with a line geometry that will be added as children of the card Element.

-> Bloc uses parent-child relations between its elements thus leaving us with trees of elements where each node is an element, connected to a single parent and with zero to many children
+Bloc uses parent-child relations between its elements thus leaving us with trees of elements where each node is an element, connected to a single parent and with zero to many children

 A line is obviously defined between two points, we then need to give two points as parameters of the `from:to:` message from the `BlLineGeometry` class.
 Lines created using BlLineGeometry are a bit special as considered as "open geometries" meaning we don't define their color with the usual `background:` message like any other `BlElement`.
-Instead we define a border for our line and give this border the color we wanted (here we chose light green), we also define the thickness of our line with the border's width.
+Instead, we define a border for our line and give this border the color we wanted (here we chose light green), we also define the thickness of our line with the border's width.
-Another particularity of open geometries is that they don't fit well with default outskirts in the current verision of Bloc, this is why we redefine them to be centered
+Another particularity of open geometries is that they don't fit well with default outskirts in the current version of Bloc, this is why we redefine them to be centered

 ```
-MgdRawCardElement >> initializeFirstLine
+MGCardElement >> initializeFirstLine

 	| line |
 	line := BlElement new